 5 Destinations Where $50/Day Feels Like $200

-Stretch Your Travel Budget Further Than You Thought Possible
+Your Money Goes Further Than You Think

-Georgia sits at the crossroads of Europe and Asia, and its capital Tbilisi is arguably the best-value city on the continent.
-A private room in a boutique guesthouse in the Old Town runs $18-25 per night.
-A full Georgian feast -- khinkali dumplings, khachapuri cheese bread, grilled meats, salads, and a bottle of excellent local wine -- will set you back $8-12 per person at a quality restaurant.
+A private room in a boutique guesthouse in the Old Town? $18-25.
+A Georgian feast β khinkali dumplings, khachapuri cheese bread, grilled meats, salads, and a bottle of excellent local wine β sits at $8-12 per person.
+Read that again.
+A full feast with wine for twelve dollars.

 - Accommodation: $22 (boutique guesthouse, private room)